 From moderation around caffeine to conflicting reports about alcohol, conversations about a safe diet during breastfeeding have a tendency to start to sound like conversations about eating during pregnancy.
-Some doctors even recommend continuing to take prenatal vitamins, to make sure breastfeeding moms are getting enough folic acid.
-There’s no reason for one’s diet during breastfeeding to be restrictive, though – again, like pregnancy, the guidelines around nutrition during breastfeeding is mostly centered around staying generally healthy.
+Most providers even recommend continuing to take prenatal vitamins, to help fill nutritional gaps while breastfeeding.
+There’s no reason for one’s diet during breastfeeding to be restrictive, though,the guidelines around nutrition during breastfeeding are mostly centered around staying generally healthy.

 Caffeine

 More than anything else on the ‘potentially banned’ list, caffeine is one of those substances many new moms of newborns have a hard time doing without.
 Having to cut down on sleeping longer than 3 hours at a time and losing caffeine can seem practically unfair.
-Fortunately, medical resources from the Mayo Clinic to the American Academy of Pediatrics agree that there’s no harm in drinking a moderate amount of caffeinated beverages like coffee or tea while breastfeeding.
-Though caffeine can be transmitted through breast milk, only a small amount is transmitted, which isn’t dangerous, but can lead to fussiness.
+Fortunately, medical resources from the Mayo Clinic to the American Academy of Pediatrics agree that there’s no harm in drinking a moderate amount of caffeine per day while breastfeeding.
+Though caffeine can be transmitted through breast milk, the transfer is small and is unlikely to impact your baby.

-For most babies, the moderate amount recommended, 2 to 3 servings per day, won’t even have any significant effects.
-Some babies may be more sensitive to caffeine, especially when they’re young, so if you start to notice some extra fussiness from your baby after drinking your morning cup of coffee and nursing, you can decide how to moderate your intake in the way that works best for your family.
+For most babies, the moderate amount recommended, 2 to 3 servings per day, won’t have any noticeable effects.
+Some babies, like those who are preterm, may be more sensitive to caffeine, so if you start to notice some extra fussiness from your baby after drinking your morning cup of coffee and nursing, you can decide how to change your intake in the way that works best for your family.
 That might mean anything from cutting caffeine out altogether to just switching to half-caf.
-Timing breastfeeding so that the first cup of the day comes just after a feeding can help with any effects of caffeine as well.
+Timing breastfeeding so that the first cup of the day comes just after a feeding can also help with any effects of caffeine.

 Alcohol

 One substance that’s a little more controversial than caffeine is alcohol.
-Both the Mayo Clinic and the American Academy of Pediatrics recommend limiting alcohol consumption during breastfeeding because the level of alcohol in breast milk generally mirrors the amount of alcohol in the bloodstream, and there is no level of alcohol in breast milk that’s considered safe.
+Both the Mayo Clinic and the American Academy of Pediatrics recommend limiting alcohol consumption during breastfeeding because there is no level of alcohol in breast milk that’s considered safe.
 This means that it’s safest to wait 2 to 3 hours after having a serving of alcohol before breastfeeding.
 If you have more than one serving of alcohol, a safe rule is to wait to breastfeed at least 2 additional hours for each drink.
 On the other hand, though, the March of Dimes recommends against drinking alcohol while breastfeeding entirely.
 They also suggest that women who do drink alcohol during breastfeeding limit drinking to two alcoholic drinks per week, and wait at least 2 hours after having a drink before breastfeeding.

 Fish